WorldwideAntimalarialResistanceNetwork/WWARN-Maps-Surveyor/SurveyorCore/README.txt

 SURVEYOR OVERVIEW

 The use of the SURVEYOR goes beyond geo visualisation of research data.
-The platform can, for instance, facilitate functions such such as decision support, statistical mapping, crime surveillance etc.
+The platform can, for instance, facilitate functions such as decision support, statistical reporting, public health surveillance, health research, and cost analysis.

 Original requirements: